OlivierSohn/hamazed/BACKLOG.md

 evolution to place the ship where it is in the next world.
-- rebound animations with decaying velocity when free falling in walls. we should make the functions field lazy to have an infinite list?
+- rebound animations with decaying velocity when free falling in walls. we should make the functions field lazy to have an infinite list? add the notion of velocity to animated points?
 -> need to have a TooFar interaction result that stops the growth in that direction even if it's not the last level.
 - when animating in a wall, progressively fade with the wall color (notion of alpha)
 - do not change background color for outer world animations